Muzammal-Naseer/TTP/README.md

 ## Training
-1. _Source Domain dataset._ You can start with paintings dataset such as described in her [Cross Domain Attack](#https://github.com/Muzammal-Naseer/Cross-domain-perturbations).
+1. _Source Domain dataset:_ You can start with paintings dataset such as described in her [Cross Domain Attack](#https://github.com/Muzammal-Naseer/Cross-domain-perturbations).
-2. _Target Domain dataset._ We obtain samples of a certain target domain (e.g. ImageNet class) from ImageNet training set.
+2. _Target Domain dataset:_ We obtain samples of a certain target domain (e.g. ImageNet class) from ImageNet training set.
 Run the script with your target of choice:
 ```
  ./scripts/train.sh